ellethee/argparseinator/docs/source/argparseinator.rst

    * auth_phrase_ - Global authorization phrase (default: ``None``).

-   * auto_exit_ - if True ArgParseInator exits just executed the command using the returned value(s) as status code.
+   * auto_exit_ - if True ArgParseInator uses the functions return values as exit status code.
+If the return statment is missing or the return value is None then EXIT_OK will be used (default: ``True``).

    * config_ - Tuple containing config filename, config factory and optionally a config error handler.